Danuragtiwari/todo-using-django-/README.md

-# todo-using-django-
+# todo-using-django
-In this i have made todo by using django
+In this i have made todo by using django.